 You must have at least one Authorization provider in a security realm, and you can configure multiple Authorization providers in a security realm.
 Having multiple Authorization providers allows you to follow a more modular design.
 For example, you may want to have one Authorization provider that handles Web application and Enterprise JavaBean (EJB) permissions and another that handles permissions for other types of WebLogic resources.
-Another example might be to have one Authorization provider that handles domestic employees, and another that handles permissions for overseas employees.
+Another example might be to have one Authorization provider that handles permissions for overseas employees.